jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 ---

-There are a hundreds resources available to help you study, and new ones pop up every year.
-I'm not going to even try to catalog them all.
-This is a short list of the resources I used during the didactic portion of med school.
+There are a hundreds resources available to help you study, and new ones pop up every year, so it's important to narrow in on the best.
+Here is a short list of the best resources I used during the didactic portion of med school.
-I've experimented with various channels for learning: review texts, memory palaces, video tutorials, spaced repetition software, physical note cards, and more.
+I cover various approaches to learning: review texts, memory palaces, video lectures, spaced repetition software, physical note cards, and more.

 ## Three resources every med student uses